 VISAP welcomes a wide range of submissions, including interactive artworks, design projects, novel visualization tools and applications, art-science or artist-in-lab projects, evaluations of data visualizations, and philosophical meditations on the intersections between art and research.
 These can either be submitted to a paper track, or to an exhibition track (read details below).
 Accepted works will be published on the official VISAP website and in a dedicated exhibition catalogue, and will be indexed in the IEEE Xplore digital library.

-In the spirit of being beyond borders, VISAP’19 welcomes all media and mixtures thereof – including interactive data visualization, 3D printed sculptures, VR/AR, digital fabrications, sound works, writing, print, video, and other multimedia forms.
+VISAP’20 welcomes works in all enchanting media and mixtures thereof – including interactive data visualization, 3D printed sculptures, VR/AR, digital fabrications, sound works, writing, print, video, and other multimedia forms.

 Submissions can either be made to:

 1. A paper track: Extended abstract with a 10 page limit, including references;

 a.
 2 page description of the exhibit, accompanied by any relevant visuals and/or sound files; or

 b.
 Pictorials (annotated portfolios) with a 16 page limit.

 All submissions are due by June 1, 2020, using the Precision Conference System (PCS).

 Note: VISAP aims to foster discussions around the relationships between the design process and the final artifact.
 We encourage all artists and designers to showcase and describe the process of research creation when producing visualizations or data-driven art pieces.